 Olney Town Council comprises fifteen Councillors who are elected every four years.
-The Olney Town Council office, based at The Olney Centre is staffed by the Town Clerk and Deputy Town Clerk.
+The Olney Town Council office, based at The Olney Centre is staffed by the Town Clerk, Deputy Town Clerk and Admin Assistant.
 The Town Council has adopted a Code of Conduct for members of the council.
 The Code is designed to assist Councillors and Co-opted Members to maintain their high standards of conduct and is based around the seven principles of public life.

 It is important we know what the people of Olney want and we welcome residents contacting us with their views: by letter, email or by visiting our offices in the Olney Centre.
 We are here to represent you in the best way we can.

 As a Town Council we work closely with Milton Keynes City Council, the unitary authority, who look after the roads and pavements, waste and recycling, planning, adult and children's services, housing and much more.
 To find out about their services click here www.milton-keynes.gov.uk

 Office hours are Monday to Friday 9.00am - 5.00pm.